Stream processing in python, especially for UIs.

-- dynamic collapsible content:
+E.g. dynamic collapsible content:

-- snake, including sprites and canvas with collision detection.
+Or see snake, including sprites and canvas with collision detection.

 tkdocs is an incomplete but pretty good book on tkinter, also explaining the perl and ruby versions

-- effbot tkinter guide is good and differently incomplete and slightly outdated.
+effbot tkinter guide is good and differently incomplete and slightly outdated.

 ttkwhich introduces styles and themes.
 Neither of these are obvious.

-- Control variables provide convenient data-syncing accessors for what I will loosely call “scalar types”.
+Control variables provide convenient data-syncing accessors for what I will loosely call “scalar types”.
 Think of them as primitive controllers.

 grid.
 If you come from an HTML background the former is somewhat like a mildly crippled version of block-layout and the latter somewhat more like HTML tables.
 You can’t mix them within a single parent widget, but you can freely next

 Want a somewhat more modern look, and modern conveniences.
 Qt5 is, by all accounts, pretty good.
-The dman language bindings keep changing though, and betwixt qt5 and qt4 lies a chasm which many projects have failed to cross.
+The language bindings keep changing though, and betwixt qt5 and qt4 lies a chasm which many projects have failed to cross.
 For QT directly apparently one should use pyotherside?
 Although I now see people using qtpy as a unifying abstraction layer over all the other unifying abstraction layers.
 Maybe if I do that the pain will go away.

 Hip, multitouch, GPU-friendly, mobile-friendly (and a little bit retro in the design style if not the technologies) kivy, a complete app environment.